 Cut heat loss with blinds and curtains

-Choosing the right curtains and blinds can help to stem heat loss by helping to shut out draughts and trap in the warmth.
+Choosing the right curtains and blinds can help to stem heat loss by helping to shut out draughts and trap them in the warmth.

 The size of the windows in your home and the space they take up on the wall will also make a difference when it comes to heat loss so begin by considering what your biggest problem might be in terms of winter draughts.